AntonGrekov/JavaScript-WTFs-Personal-Collection/README.md

   </details>

 ## Item 8
-  How dot notation works in JavaScript, what type of object it returns ?
+  How doesn dot notation work in JavaScript, what type of object it returns ?
 Explain why following example won't work as expected:
   ```javascript
   let obj, method;